 What you need to know about coronavirus if you have employees

 Sole proprietors in some industries may not have to change their business practices.
-But small companies with employees must take action to protect worker health and safety, consider how to assist laid-off staff, and plan for future pandemics and disasters.
+But small companies with employees must take action to protect worker health and safety, consider how to assist any potential laid-off staff, and plan for future pandemics and disasters.

 Implement employee health and safety measures

 As state and local governments continue to reevaluate regulations around small gatherings and beyond, "business as usual" has needed to adapt to a new normal.
 To help keep your employees and customers safe moving forward, take these simple steps.